Philcoin Trading 6.1% Higher Over Last Week (PHL)

 Buying and Selling Philcoin

-It is usually not possible to buy alternative cryptocurrencies such as Philcoin directly using US dollars.
-Investors seeking to trade Philcoin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Philcoin using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Philcoin directly using U.S. dollars.
+Investors seeking to trade Philcoin should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Philcoin using one of the aforementioned exchanges.

 Receive News & Updates for Philcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Philcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.